Membership of the CII is open to anyone wholly or mainly employed or engaged in work connected with insurance or financial services.

 Each level entitles the member to use a designation highlighting their technical knowledge and commitment to professional development.
 In doing so, members must comply with the CII continuing professional development (CPD) member scheme.

 It is a requirement of membership that members join at the level that equates to the highest CII qualification they hold.

 The membership fees for the different levels of membership are as follows:

 |Associate (Advanced Diploma)

-Fees shown are applicable from 01 January 2017 to 31 December 2018 (membership fees are reviewed each year with effect from 01 January).
+Fees shown are applicable from 01 January 2018 to 31 December 2018 (membership fees are reviewed each year with effect from 01 January).

 Direct debit payment